GenesysPureConnect/Plantronics/PlantronicsClientAddIn/README.md

 Running The Add-In
 --------------
-It is required that the SDK is installed in order for this Add-In to run.
+It is required that the SDK is installed ([Download Here][4]) in order for this Add-In to run.
 Once it is installed, create a directory in Program Files (x86)\Interactive Intelligence\ICUserApps called AddIns, copy the 2 dlls to that new folder and restart the Interaction Client.

 AddIn Features